JohnMwashuma/animal-breed-classifier/README.md

 ---
 Labels and features relate to the data that you feed an algorithm in the training process.

-A label represents how you would classify each entry in your dataset and how you would label it.
 For example, if our dataset was a CSV file describing different animals, our labels could be words like “dog” or “snake” (depending on what each animal represents).

 Features on the other hand, are the characteristics of each entry in your data set.
-For our animals example, it could be things like “playful, barks”, “reptile, rampant”, and so on.
+For our animals example, “playful, barks”, “reptile, rampant”, and so on.

 Using this, a machine-learning algorithm will be able to find some correlation between features and their label that it will use for future predictions.